Sleeper Fantasy promo code CBSSPORTS: 100% deposit match up to $100 for NFL Week 6, more

 QB Jaxson Dart, New York Giants, 175.5 passing yards - Less (1.80x)

-Including two starts, Dart has failed to reach 176 or more yards in three of four games this season.
+Dart, a first-round draft pick this past spring, has failed to reach 176 or more yards in three of four games this season, including two starts.
 He completed 13 of 20 passes for just 111 yards and one touchdown in a 21-18 win over the Los Angeles Chargers on Sept.
 28. Dart is questionable with a hamstring injury, which could also affect his performance on Thursday night.
 Pick it at Sleeper:

 TE Theo Johnson, New York Giants, 29.5 receiving yards - Less (1.78x)